Office Hours

 Understanding Overlap

 Information on other support assists awarding agency staff in the identification and resolution of potential overlap of support.
-Overlap, whether scientific, budgetary, or commitment of an individual's effort greater than 100 percent*, is not permitted.
+Overlap, whether scientific, budgetary, or the commitment of an individual's effort exceeding 100%, is not permitted.
 The goals in identifying and eliminating overlap are to ensure that sufficient and appropriate levels of effort are committed to the project; that there is no duplication of funding for scientific aims, specific budgetary items, or an individual's level of effort; and only funds necessary to the conduct of the approved project are included in the award.

 NIH prohibits overlap in: